-- Then we’re able to use the Qualified Business Income deduction to reduce our income by 20%.
+- We’re able to use the Qualified Business Income deduction to reduce our income by 20%.
 This is a massive deduction that Arrived qualifies for by being a REIT.

 - Instead of paying a corporate income tax, we distribute nearly all earnings directly to investors each year.
 This passthrough structure avoids the double taxation issue that comes up with corporations and their dividends.

-- Then when the home is sold, the gain from appreciation is a capital gain and is taxed at lower rates than most other income.
+- When the home is sold, the capital gains from the sale are taxed at lower rates than most other income.

 Income from real estate, like all income, is subject to taxation.
 Arrived uses the tax rules described above, but investors will still need to pay some taxes on the income they receive.

 Each January, we’ll send you a 1099-DIV form.
 This will detail the amount and type of income you received from your Arrived investments.
 The form will have all the information you need to file your taxes.